 After which, I’ve succumbed to watching that one music video again repeatedly for several times.
 Consequently, I found myself looking up the biographies of each member and next thing I know I’m learning Hangul, the Korean alphabet.
 One could say I fell down the rabbit’s hole and had a hard time getting out, but I don’t mind it at all.
 Since then I’ve been on this Hallyu and I can only say that the waves are only gusting and raging on.

 Hallyu is described as “the Korean wave or Korean fever, which refers to the sudden increase in popularity of the South Korean culture around the world.”
 Many Hallyu fans would acknowledge that the main contributors to its popularity would be the Korean entertainment industry and the boom of K-drama and K-pop.

 Despite all this K-drama craze recently, people are still abhorrent towards K-pop fans in general.
-Unlike K-dramas that are heavily subbed in order for its viewers to understand the story, K-pop does not rely on translation to get its listeners hooked to a song.
-Not so very long ago, a good friend of mine told me about a conversation she had with a friend, he asked her, “Why do so much people like K-pop, you can’t even understand the lyrics?”
+Unlike K-dramas which are heavily subbed in order for its viewers to understand the story, K-pop does not rely on translation to get its listeners hooked to a song.
+Not so very long ago, a good friend of mine told me about a conversation she had with a friend, he asked her, “Why do so much people like K-pop?
+You can’t even understand the lyrics!”